 Construction and Frame

 Microscopes made from sturdy and durable material may last longer than flimsy microscope toys.
 A high-quality plastic microscope with metal pieces, for example, may withstand a young child’s rough handling and may clean effortlessly.
+The best microscopes have a mechanical stage for better fine focus.

 A quality microscope may cost more initially but be a cost-effective solution in the long run.